Meet Natasha Masciantonio

 Hi, I’m Natasha

-I support parents who are navigating challenges with their children, as well as individuals struggling with their own mental health, overwhelm, and burnout.
-I also work directly with children and teens, helping them understand their emotions, build coping skills, and feel more secure in themselves and in their relationships.
+I support parents who are navigating challenges with their children, as well as individuals struggling with anxiety, OCD, overwhelm, burnout, and other mental health concerns.
+I also work directly with children and teens, helping them understand their emotions, manage worries and fears, build coping skills, and feel more confident and secure in themselves and their relationships.

 Throughout my career as a social worker, I’ve always been drawn to working with children and parents.
 Becoming a mother myself has deepened this passion — I understand firsthand how exhausting, confusing, and isolating parenting can feel at times.

 My goal in therapy is to help you get “unstuck,” reconnect with your strengths, and build the capacity to meet life’s stressors in new ways.
-Sometimes that looks like exploring unresolved trauma or childhood experiences; other times it’s understanding your child’s needs, supporting a teen through a tough season, or finding steadier footing in the day-to-day realities of parenting.
+Sometimes that looks like exploring unresolved trauma or childhood experiences.
+Other times it’s helping a child navigate anxiety, emotional regulation, behavioural challenges, or OCD; supporting a teen through a difficult season; or helping parents better understand and respond to their child’s needs.
 Wherever you’re starting from, you don’t have to do it alone.

 Outside of my role as a therapist, I’m a proud homebody.
 You can usually find me relaxing with my partner, our daughter, and our yellow lab, Buffy.
 I love reading, hiking, cooking, and settling into a good movie.